 Community Engagement to Impact Epilepsy Health Literacy in Uganda (2021-2022)

 Epilepsy affects 69 million people globally, with disproportionate prevalence in low- and middle-income countries.
-There is an immense treatment gap, with fewer than three out of four people with epilepsy receiving care despite the fact that symptoms can be ameliorated in 70 percent of cases with medication.
+There is an immense treatment gap, with fewer than three out of four people with epilepsy receiving care despite the fact that symptoms can be ameliorated with medication in 70 percent of cases.

-In Uganda, many people believe in a plurality of potential causes for epilepsy, with over two-thirds endorsing demonic possession, witchcraft and ancestral determinism as likely causes, in addition to biologic etiologies.
-Critically, these beliefs are a primary determinant of seeking traditional and pastoral healers, which then delays reaching biomedical care for an average of two years.
-Collectively, these community perspectives justify isolation of people with epilepsy, drive harsh stigmatization and encumber care-seeking pathways.
-An important step to impact the treatment gap is to improve community epilepsy health literacy, with a focus on the beliefs and misconceptions that drive stigma and deter people from reaching biomedical care.
+In Uganda, many people believe in a plurality of potential causes for epilepsy, with over two-thirds endorsing demonic possession, witchcraft and ancestral determinism as likely causes.
+These beliefs are a primary determinant of seeking traditional and pastoral healers, which then delays reaching biomedical care for an average of two years.
+Collectively, these community perspectives can be used to justify isolation of people with epilepsy, drive harsh stigmatization and encumber care-seeking pathways.

 Summer 2021 – Summer 2022